 Table of Contents

 Maryland Medicaid's new Community First Choice (CFC) is a state plan option that aids elderly and disabled state residents who would otherwise require nursing home or intermediate care facility care.
-Care services are provided at home, in adult day care, or in assisted living.
-The best part is that, under CFC, there are no caps on the number of eligible people who can be enrolled simultaneously.
+Via CFC, care services are provided at home, a foster care home, or in assisted living.
+The best part is that under CFC, there are no caps on the number of eligible people who can be enrolled simultaneously.
 This means that anyone who meets the eligibility requirements is able to receive services through this program.

-The level of assistance provided varies per the needs, but the primary focus is personal assistance with basic activities of daily living (ADLs), such as bathing and dressing, as well as instrumental activities of daily living (IADLs), such as meal preparation and transportation.
+The level of assistance provided varies per the needs of the individual, but the primary focus is personal assistance with basic Activities of Daily Living (ADLs), such as bathing and dressing, as well as Instrumental Activities of Daily Living (IADLs), such as meal preparation and transportation.

 The CFC Program emphasizes self-directed care and home and community-based services (HCBS).
 This means the program encourages participants to play an active role in the selection of the caregivers who will help them in their homes.
 With a few exceptions, program participants are permitted to hire their family members to act as their caregivers.
-The state sets caregivers’ wages within a given range, and the Medicaid approved caregiver rates are estimated at between $12 - $16 per hour.
+The state sets caregivers’ wages within a given range, and the Medicaid approved caregiver rates are estimated at between $12.50 and $16.50 per hour.

 CFC and Maryland's Medicaid Waivers

 Prior to Community First Choice, Medicaid paid for "home and community based services" (meaning non-nursing home care) through the Waiver for Older Adults and Medical Assistance Personal Care.
-With the launch of CFC, services have been re-aligned and programs renamed, but these waivers still exist.
+With the launch of CFC, services have been re-aligned and the programs renamed, but these waivers still exist.
 Beneficiaries can still receive the same services, but personal care is now provided under CFC.
-It is also possible to receive services from both regular Medicaid or a waiver and through CFC, if the services provided are not duplicated.
-Readers can read more about these other programs at the links below.
+It is also possible to receive services from regular Medicaid or a Medicaid waiver and through CFC as well, given the services provided are not duplicated.
+Readers can read more about these other programs by clicking the links below.

 At a minimum, applicants must have a diagnosed medical condition that demands the need for personal care assistance.
 In order to qualify medically for CFC, an applicant must require assistance with two ADLs.
 In addition, the applicant must be eligible for a Medicaid program that includes nursing home services.
 A higher level of care need, such as a nursing facility level of care, increases the range of assistance services an applicant can receive.

 CFC is a Medicaid program and its requirements mirror those requirements.
-To be eligible for Community First Choice in Maryland, an individual must be a Maryland resident and must qualify financially and demonstrate a medical need for personal assistance.
+To be eligible for Community First Choice in Maryland, an individual must be a Maryland resident and must qualify financially.

-In Maryland, single applicants, 65 years-old or older qualify for Home and Community Based Services Medicaid Waivers with incomes less than 300% of the Supplemental Security Income Limit.
-In 2017, this means a gross monthly income of $2250 or less.
+In Maryland, single applicants, 65 years old or older qualify for Home and Community Based Services Medicaid Waivers with incomes less than 300% of the Supplemental Security Income Limit.
+In 2018, this means a gross monthly income of $2250 or less.
 Seniors who are enrolled in a Medicaid Waiver qualify for CFC.

 Eligibility limits for assets, which exclude the value of a person’s home, given it is valued under $572,000 and the applicant lives in the home, and certain other personal items, cannot exceed $2,000 or $2,500, depending on the Medicaid eligibility route.
 (The asset limit for qualification via a Medicaid waiver is $2,000 and for qualification via the Aged, Blind, and Disabled pathway it is $2,500).
 Married applicants whose spouses are not applying for assistance may keep significantly more money.
-Up to $120,800 in jointly held assets can be allocated to the healthier spouse.
+Up to $123,600 in jointly held assets can be allocated to the healthier spouse.